City of Sunderland

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary A newborn's severe condition was not appreciated, leading to a missed opportunity for timely blood glucose testing despite existing hospital and NICE guidance.
+Concerns summary (AI summary) A newborn's severe condition was not appreciated, leading to a missed opportunity for timely blood glucose testing despite existing hospital and NICE guidance.
 There is a delay in finalising and implementing updated national guidance for neonatal hypoglycaemia management.

 Sophie Allen